mre/endler.dev/content/2026/how-other-link-checkers-recurse/index.md

 }
 ```

 Because JavaScript is single-threaded, the `has` → `add` → `queue.add` sequence executes without interruption.
 In Rust or Go, that's a critical section you must guard with a mutex (and get the ordering right); in Node it's just three statements.
-This is the single biggest reason recursion is *easier* in Node than in Rust — and it's a language property, not a cleverness.
+This is the single biggest reason recursion is *easier* in Node than in Rust, and it's a language property, not a cleverness.

 linkinator also keeps a `relationshipCache` of `` `${url}|${parent}` `` keys, and a `pendingChecks` map so it can wait on an in-flight check and still report a *duplicate broken link* against every parent that references it.
 Those reuse-operations are themselves pushed onto the same queue, so `onIdle()` correctly waits for them too.

-### HEAD vs GET — the same wall lychee is at now
+### HEAD vs GET: the same wall lychee is at now

 linkinator uses `HEAD` for leaf links but `GET` when it needs to crawl, because **recursion needs the response body to find more links**: